mattlewis92/angular-calendar/README.md

 ### What is the browser compatibility?

 All browsers supported by angular, apart from IE9 as it doesn't support flexbox.

+### Does this library require bootstrap?

+No!
+While the demo site uses bootstrap, it isn't a requirement of this library.
+The styling is designed to adapt to whatever global styling your app has.

 ## Angular 1 version